amanpreet9391/imdb_scraping/README.md

 We have to find the imdbID corresponding to the title of tv series provided by user.To find imdbID we use omdb(database of imdb).Using the api key of omdb i.i.`http://www.omdbapi.com/?t=title_of_series&apikey=8deaca41`we get the details about tv series in form of a json script.Then find imdbID from that script.After getting the imdbID we will be able to get the url corresponding to series at imdb.Url looks like `https://www.imdb.com/title/imdbID/`This url is further used for web scraping.
 We are going to use Python as our scraping language, together with a simple and powerful library, BeautifulSoup.
 ![scrape](https://user-images.githubusercontent.com/25201552/47013290-4c30c700-d164-11e8-92c6-fd66083dac49.jpg)
 #### 4.Email
+For emailing we have used SMTP library.
+Secure SMTP library lets you communicate with any secure SMTP server.
+This defines an SMTP client session object that can be used to send mail to any Internet machine with an SMTP or ESMTP listener daemon.
+Here is the detail of the parameters which are used to send an email-
+1. host
+2. port
+3. local host_name
+An SMTP object has an instance method called sendmail, which is typically used to do the work of mailing a message.
+It takes three parameters −

+* The sender − A string with the address of the sender.

+* The receivers − A list of strings, one for each recipient.

+* The message − A message as a string formatted as specified in the various RFCs.

- For emailing we have used SMTP library.Function mail_deliver from script `python scrape1.py` is responsible for mailing the datails of tv series to email id provided by user.
+Function mail_deliver from script `python scrape1.py` is responsible for mailing the datails of tv series to email id provided by user.
  ![email](https://user-images.githubusercontent.com/25201552/47013530-1e984d80-d165-11e8-9d06-0874bff513c5.png)